namu12345/Kickstarter-analysis/README.md

 - The most successful month were from May-July.
 - And the Theater category was more successful as compared to other categories and in theater category the most successful was plays category.
 - There were 525 successful theater Kickstarters in USA.
-- And in Great Britain
+- And in Great Britain # # kickstarter-analysis

 # What are two conclusions you can draw about the Outcomes based on Launch Date?
 ![image](https://user-images.githubusercontent.com/92283185/139140241-b0afafa0-5eaa-475c-8a1c-d53dd77de573.png)